kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Prediction as Input

-Models predict outcomes.
+Models predict outcomes
-Predictions inform action.
+Predictions inform action
 Action creates value

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.